Could your social media posts cost you your job? Read more

 Stand out from the crowd

-Law is a competitive field, and candidates need to find ways to get employers’ attention.
+Law, psychology, and business alike are competitive fields, and candidates need to find ways to get employers’ attention.
 Showing that you’ve worked and studied at the same time is a great way to do this.
 As John explains: “The combination of working and doing, putting what you’re learning into practice and gaining employability skills – it’s a great ‘double development’ that makes you attractive to employers.
 Demonstrating this can help you in the job market as there are a lot of high-performing and high-achieving students with good grades out there.”

 Working and studying at the same time requires effort and discipline, but it can reap rewards.
-ULaw alumni Karen Holden, a solicitor, and Mukhtiar Singh, a barrister, both studied part-time and are now hugely successful.
+Our alumni, solicitor, Karen Holden, and barrister, Mukhtiar Singh, both studied part-time and are now hugely successful.

 Work while you study and build a better future for yourself.
 Register for an open day today.